Enterprise Resource Planning (ERP) is an old term that evolved with time. Among businesses to drive operational efficiency at reduced costs.

-ERP was introduced in the late 90s by ‘The Gartner Group’ industry analyst from the then well-known term – MRP (Material Requirement Planning).
-This was majorly used by manufacturing industries to streamline their business operations and improvise the decision-making skills for production managers.
+ERP was introduced in the late 90s by ‘The Gartner Group’s industry analyst from the then well-known term – MRP (Material Requirement Planning).
+This was majorly used by manufacturing industries to streamline their business operations and improvise the decision-making skills of production managers.
 Further as an advancement to this, ‘The Gartner Group’ worked on expanding this to industries apart from the manufacturing domain.
 ERP solutions helped enterprises manage their back-office operations, IT-related tasks, inventory handling, scheduling, accounting, and other such operations.

 The Rise of ERP

-With the advent of time and digitization, ERP solutions developed the capability to integrate with other software like customer relationship management (CRM), human resource management system (HRMS), supply chain management (SCM) and other related areas.
+With the advent of time and digitization, ERP solutions developed the capability to integrate with other software like customer relationship management (CRM), human resource management systems (HRMS), supply chain management (SCM), and other related areas.
 The idea behind this is to consolidate operations from different departments into a single unified ERP software through which, every individual can access the required data.
 ERP can be presently deployed on two platforms – Cloud and On-Premise.
 In a cloud-based ERP software, the vendor has the hosting done on its server from which the users can access data through a web browser.
 While the on-premise ERP solution is hosted locally within the organization.

 Let’s take an example of the manufacturing industry.
 A typical manufacturing process includes the below steps: